getodk/docs/security-privacy.rst

 At this point in time, cracking AES encryption is viewed as impossible for all but the most advanced governmental agencies (e.g., the NSA).

-7. :ref:`ODK Aggregate <aggregate-introduction>` Username Authentication
+7. ODK Aggregate Username Authentication
 ---------------------------------------------------------------------------

 When authenticating :ref:`ODK Aggregate <aggregate-introduction>` usernames and passwords, the ODK tools use DigestAuth.
 This enables secure username/password authentication even while communicating with servers over http:// (when using DigestAuth, the password is not sent over the network).